dotnet/core-setup/Documentation/project-docs/how-to-track-changes.md

 and this is what customers use - though more often Preview and RTM builds instead of the less tested daily builds.
-The daily builds of installers and Microsoft.NetCore.App do not necessarily have the latest builds from each constiuent repo, thus the build versions from individual repos may not match the build version of Microsoft.NetCore.App or an installer that aggregated them.
+The daily builds of installers and Microsoft.NetCore.App do not necessarily have the latest builds from each constituent repo, thus the build versions from individual repos may not match the build version of Microsoft.NetCore.App or an installer that aggregated them.